Foundation Grants Provide Dental Education, Services to Diverse Audiences

 Arizona has long been romanticized as a sparsely populated desert with wide open spaces and a slower-paced lifestyle.
 According to the 2010 census, Arizona boasts 6.55 million people and is the 15th most populated state in the country.
 The perception of the relaxed, wide-open desert lifestyle has given way to the reality of a large, bustling, multi-cultural city with a vast variety of populations, customs and traditions.

 The Delta Dental of Arizona Foundation recognizes Arizona’s variety of cultures in the programs that received funding through our 2014 community grants cycle.
 Language barriers, cultural food choices and parenting customs all have varying effects on oral health.
-In an effort to break down the influences creating barriers for populations from achieving optimal oral health, the Foundation has awarded funds to educate and provide preventive dental services to the diverse people represented throughout Arizona, including:
+To break down the influences creating barriers for populations from achieving optimal oral health, the Foundation has awarded funds to educate and provide preventive dental services to the diverse people represented throughout Arizona, including:

 Asian Pacific Community in Action – 1,000 Smile Bags